fballiano/openmage-cloudflare-turnstile/README.md

   modman (`modman clone https://github.com/fballiano/openmage-cloudflare-turnstile`) or any other way you like
 - Configure your Turnstile SITE_KEY/SECRET_KEY in "system -> Configuration -> Admin -> Cloudflare Turnstile"
+- If you want to test the module you can use development keys available at https://developers.cloudflare.com/turnstile/reference/testing/

 Backup!!!
 ---------